ezakhar/help/en/basics/training-plan-management.md

 ### Publish plan in the Store {#publish}

-In order to publish plan in the Store:
+In order to publish a plan in the Store:

 1 - Check how your plan looks like when viewed by potential customers.
 To do it you need to select **"Preview \(current version\)**" in the context menu of the plan: